Frequently Asked Questions (FAQs)

 Do I need to complete any NCI-required security forms?

 Yes.
 Federal Information Processing Standards (FIPS) 199 and E-Authentication Threshold Analysis (ETA)/E-Authentication Risk Assessment (ERA) forms are required.
 Refer to the NCI Starter Kit page for further information about these forms and how to submit them to the NCI ISSO.
-You also need to work with the NCI Privacy Coordinator to complete a Privacy Impact Assessment (PIA) if you believe your system will collect, store, or process personally identifiable information (PII), or a PIA Threshold Analysis if you do not believe your system will collect, store, or process PII.
+You may also need to complete a Privacy Impact Assessment (PIA).Visit the Starter Kit page for more information and to determine when a PIA is or is not required.

 My system operates out of an offsite, non-government-owned facility or in the cloud; does it still require an SA&A and a formal authorization to operate (ATO)?